If you need to search through hundreds of emails to find something in Outlook, the search feature can be a lifesaver.

-Searching specific emails from the list of numerous emails, primarily search using subject, or sender email address, which results in multiple emails, still causes trouble to find the desired email.
+Searching specific emails from the list of numerous emails, primarily searching using the subject, or sender email address, which results in multiple emails, still causes trouble to find the desired email.

 Outlook Advances Search creates narrow fennel and produces specified requirements of results.